Bridgeport, Texas: History

 The wooden bridge was used for a portion of the Butterfield Overland Mail stage route used for only a few months between August 1860 and March 1861.
 After the American Civil War began, the mail route was no longer used and the original wooden bridge was abandoned, deteriorated and collapsed into the river.

 In 1873 a new iron bridge was built and a post office established, thus formally creating the city of Bridgeport, TX.
 Its future was assured in 1882 when Charles Cates discovered a vein of bituminous coal while drilling for water.
 The Wise County Coal Company was formed and was a leading producer of coal for the state until competition from natural gas and petroleum closed the coal mines in 1929.

+A catholic congregation was served by Rev. J.J O'Riordan from Henrietta, the first Catholic Church in Wise County, the St. John the Baptizer Catholic Church was constructed in 1926.

 In 1893 the Rock Island Railroad established a line east of the town, so the town moved approximately one mile east to its present site.
 In 1913 the town was incorporated.
 Gas and Oil production became a local industry prior to 1917.
 The 1920s census showed a town of 1,872.
 During the 1920s, limestone quarries that produced aggregate for road construction and a brick factory were established.
 In 1931, a dam was constructed approximately three miles west of town on the West Fork of the Trinity River, creating Lake Bridgeport.
 The lake was a local center for recreation and remains so today.

 During the latter half of the 20th century, Bridgeport's oil, gas, and limestone industries continued to flourish and the town became the second largest town in Wise County.
 These industries continue to be the local economic leaders.